Everyone feels down, sad, or fed up at some point in their lives – it’s very normal for our moods to fluctuate like this.

 Depression is the one of the most common mental health problems.
 It can change the way you feel, think, and what you do.

 - Feeling down most of the day

 - Lacking energy or feeling more tired than usual

 - Suicidal thoughts or thoughts about harming yourself

 Depression can affect you in many ways, at any age, and from any background.
 It can change your life structure and routine.
 There isn’t a single cause of feeling depressed, so it’s a personal journey for everyone.

 Luckily, feeling this way doesn’t have to continue – with the right support, it can get better.
-We provide effective treatments to overcome your depression and improve your quality of life.
+We provide effective treatments, such as cognitive behavioural therapy (CBT), to help you overcome your depression and improve your quality of life.

-You can learn more about depression and low mood, and how we can help, in the booklet and video on this page.
+You can learn more about depression and low mood, and how we can help, in the Insight IAPT booklet and video on this page.